The essential no make-up make-up kit

 Cushion compacts are often cited as a no make-up must-have as they’re portable liquid foundations that you can either apply with your fingers or the supplied sponge.
 Lancome’s Miracle Cushion Foundation (£21.33) get high marks all round.

 The humble concealer really comes into its own here.
 But what you need is something that melts into skin, covers the worst culprits such as three-hours-of-sleep-eyes and a hormonal outbreak and doesn’t look powdery and obvious on the skin.
-Enter Glossier’s Stretch Concealer – £15.
-(I told you they’d come up a lot.)
-I use this and I swear by it.
-It stays, it covers and you can’t see where your skin stops and it begins.
+Enter your new bestie Trinny London’s BBF Eye – £26.
+Available in 12 shades (use the brand’s Match2Me tech to find your perfect match), it stays put all day and you can’t see where your skin stops and it begins.

 Want to glow like Meghan Markle?
 Hell, yes.
 So what you’re looking for is a cream blush.
 Glossier’s Cloud Paint (£15) is fast gaining icon status for it’s gel-like formula and ability to build colour to the intensity you want.